-- Subscription for these shares is reserved for: - 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands),
+- subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - or - providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service.

-- providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service. - 2) institutional investors whose minimum initial subscription amount is EUR 500,000 for the P EUR share class, CHF 500,000 for the P CHF H share class and USD 500,000 for the P USD share class.
+2) institutional investors whose minimum initial subscription amount is EUR 500,000 for the P EUR share class, CHF 500,000 for the P CHF H share class and USD 500,000 for the P USD share class.